Getting things into perspective: The BIG picture 2

 YEAR JAN FEB MAR APR MAY JUN JUL AUG SEP OCT NOV DEC ANNUAL

-2024 update update update update update update update update
+2024 update update update update update update update update update update

 2023 update update update update update update update update update update update update update